Spain-Andalusia Flag

 There's not been a sniff of the sea and no mention of the Med, so far, so for that head down and through the Plaza San Miguel.

-Torrie is a town of two halves and while it's hardly toffs at the top, you'll have to descend, via one of several ways, for the beach at the bottom.
+Torrie is a town of two halves and while it's hardly toffs at the top, you'll have to descend, via one of several ways, for the the beach at the bottom.

 Again, things along here look surprisingly civilised with none of the menus in the grills and restaurants advertising English as their first language.